victorxph/odin-library/README.md

 Simple library project from [TOP](https://www.theodinproject.com/)

-- Objective was to get a better grasp, on how to use object constructors, arrays methods, prototype(didn't use tough)
+- Objective was to get a better grasp, on object constructors, arrays methods, etc.